informationgrid/ingrid-webmap-client/README.md

 ```
 mvn clean install
 ```
-- On your installed tomcat add the the configuration "ingrid-webmap-client.xml" for the project under "conf/Catalina/localhost".
+- On your installed tomcat add for the project the configuration file "ingrid-webmap-client.xml" under "conf/Catalina/localhost".
 - Add the following content to the configuration file:

 ```